Ded (band): History

-Formation and Mis•an•thrope (2015-2017)
+Formation and Mis-An-Thrope (2015-2017)

 Shortly after Man Made Machine performed their final show, Cotela and percussionist Matthew Reinhard formed Ded along with guitarist David Ludlow and bassist Kyle Koelsch, both members of Greeley Estates.
 In December 2016, the band released its debut track "FMFY" on all digital platforms along with a music video.
 The following February, the band released its second single, "Anti-Everything."
 In May 2017, the latter composition ranked No. 18 on Mainstream Rock songs.
-Ded released their debut studio album, Mis•an•thrope, on July 21, 2017.
+Ded released their debut studio album, Mis-An-Thrope, on July 21, 2017.

 Mannequin Eyes EP and School of Thought (2018-present)

 In July 2018, the ensemble announced that they had begun working on their second studio album.

 In April 2020, Suretone Records renewed its multiple-year deal with ADA Worldwide for exclusive distribution.
 Shortly thereafter, the band released a two-track EP entitled "Mannequin Eyes" which features the songs "A Mannequin Idol (Lullaby)" and "Eyes Sewn Shut".

+Sometime in 2021, guitarist David Ludlow departed the group, and was replaced by Alex Adamcik.

 At the time of the EP's arrival on streaming platforms, it was announced the band's second studio album will be arriving sometime after 2020 and will be the first studio release under the new deal.
 The album, School of Thought, was released on October 15, 2021.